Skip to content

 Power Management

-SU-WaterCam setup
+SU-WaterCam software setup from scratch

 Clone the public git repo: https://github.com/mandeeps/SU-WaterCam.git Compile lepton.c and capture.c for the device.
 Install build-essential if not already done: sudo apt install build-essential.
 Then cd to the SU-WaterCam/tools directory and run: gcc lepton.c -o lepton && gcc capture.c -o capture